mhornstein/Cloudinary-Test/Part3/article.md

 import { TextStyle } from "https://cdn.skypack.dev/@cloudinary/url-gen/qualifiers/textStyle";
 ```

 Add a click listener to the **Text overlay** button.
-When clicked, it applies a text overlay to the CloudinaryImage and re-renders:
+When clicked, it applies a text overlay to the CloudinaryImage and re-renders.

 ```js
 document.getElementById("text-btn").addEventListener("click", () => {